ankit-kumar-jat/internet-speed-test-ndt7/README.md

-# templates/spa
+# Internet speed tester ndt7

+Check your Internet speed in under 30 seconds.
+The speed test usually transfers less than 40 MB of data, but may transfer more data on fast connections.

+To run the test, you'll be connected to [Measurement Lab](https://www.measurementlab.net/) (M-Lab) and your IP address will be shared with them and processed by them in accordance with their [privacy policy](https://www.measurementlab.net/privacy/).
+M-Lab conducts the test and publicly publishes all test results to promote Internet research.
+Published information includes your IP address and test results, but doesn’t include any other information about you as an Internet user.

-This template leverages [Remix SPA Mode](https://remix.run/docs/en/main/guides/spa-mode) to build your app as a Single-Page Application using [Client Data](https://remix.run/docs/en/main/guides/client-data) for all of your data loads and mutations.
+This project leverages [Remix SPA Mode](https://remix.run/docs/en/main/guides/spa-mode) to build your app as a Single-Page Application using [Client Data](https://remix.run/docs/en/main/guides/client-data) for all of your data loads and mutations.

 ## Setup